zbedo/single_cell_portal_core/README.md

 * **single_cell_docker**: This is the name of the image we created earlier.
 If you chose a different name, please use that here.

+### INGEST PIPELINE AND NETWORK ENVIRONMENT VARIABLES
+The Single Cell Portal handles ingesting data into MongoDB via an [ingest pipeline](https://github.com/broadinstitute/scp-ingest-pipeline) that runs via the Google Genomics API (also known as the Pipelines API, or PAPI).
+This API should have been enabled as a previous step to this (see [DEPLOYING A PRIVATE INSTANCE](#local-development-or-deploying-a-private-instance)).

+In order for the ingest pipeline to connect to MongoDB, and in addition to the variables relating to MongoDB as described in [DOCKER RUN COMMAND ENVIRONMENT VARIABLES](#docker-run-command-environment-variables), there are two further environment variables that may need to be set.
+If you have deployed your MongoDB instance in GCP, and it is not on the "default" network, then you must set the following two environment variables to allow the ingest pipeline to connect to MongoDB:

+* GCP_NETWORK_NAME (the name of the network your MongoDB VM is deployed on)
+* GCP_SUB_NETWORK_NAME (the name of the sub-network your MongoDB VM is deployed on)

+Both of these pieces of information will be available in your VM's information panel in GCE.
+To set these variables, as there are not associated flags for bin/boot_docker, please export these two environment variables before calling any boot scripts for the portal:

+    export GCP_NETWORK_NAME=(name of network)
+    export GCP_SUB_NETWORK_NAME=(name of sub-network)

+    bin/boot_docker (rest of arguments)

+This will set the necessary values inside the container.  **If your database is on the default network, this step is not necessary.
+If you are using a third-party MongoDB provider, please refer to their documentation regarding network access.**

+**Single Cell Portal team members should set the associated values inside their vault configurations for their instance of the portal.**

 ### ADMIN USER ACCOUNTS
 The Single Cell Portal has the concept of a 'super-admin' user account, which will allow portal admins to view & edit any studies in the portal for QA purposes, as well as receive certain admin-related emails.
 This can only be enabled manually